elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

 - {:.pr.i} I will communicate my orders to you later.
-But know now that the Whites should find nothing here but rubble and ruins: three cannon shots will give you the signal for a sytematic, implacable demolition.
+But know now that the Whites should find nothing here but rubble and ruins: three cannon shots will give you the signal for a systematic, implacable demolition.
 Fire and ashes.
 Let Saint-Domingue perish before our freedom: Freedom or death.

 - {:.sp} The Crowd.